 8:30 AM - 4:00 PM

 Lunch is included in the commuter camper registration fee.
 Residential campers will arrive late Sunday afternoon and stay in the campus dorms and all meals are provided through lunch on Friday.
 There will be an additional fee for evening activities.
 Residential camp details will be sent in early June.

 On line registration is now available.
 If using a personal check or money order, use this registration form.
 If you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.
-Here are the additional consent papers you need to complete you child's application.
+Here are the additional consent papers you need to complete you child's registration.